cychoi/gwenbell.com/writing.md

 + Drinking just-off-the-boil espresso from a tiny sake cup

 + Tiny gardens, hidden in nooks in huge cities.
 Like leaves growing in cracks in the pavement.

-+ Talking with dead people.
-I was grateful to write Terminal last month.
-Grateful the faeries were willing to act as medium

 + Nina Simone's voice